akshit-c/knowledge_graph/README.md

-# Knowledge Graph Based Personlised Learning & Logical Decision Making
+# Knowledge Graph Based Personalized Learning & Logical Decision Making

 A personal AI memory system that provides ownership of your digital memory with reflection over time, emotional intelligence, and semantic understanding.